 On Monday I cried harder than I have in a really long time.

-Basically, I went to the bank thinking I was finally going to open an account with the alien registration number I had been waiting so long for and with this account finally be able to get my stipend, buy a phone, get in touch with people like a normal person– in short, get my real life here started.
-Instead, I wasted about 40 minutes taking numbers and then being told I was in the wrong line or that I needed to fill some form out and wait again.
+Basically, I went to the bank thinking I was finally going to open an account with the alien registration number I had been waiting so long for.
+With this account I would finally be able to get my stipend, buy a phone, get in touch with people like a normal person––in short, get my real life here started.
+Instead, I wasted about 40 minutes taking numbers and then being told I was in the wrong line or that I needed to fill out some other form and wait again.

-So I took the day off.
 Instead of making the trek to school to prepare for my upcoming lesson (which went great, by the way, I love my teacher!), I went to the 시장 (market), had nice interactions with vendors, got told by a sweet 할머니 (grandmother) that I was pretty, watched the new Korean drama I’ve gotten into (Scent of Woman), and basically remembered all the things I love about being here.

 This time the woman tried to tell me that I needed an alien registration card (as opposed to the document pasted neatly in my passport), but I persisted, and she grudgingly gave in.
 (When she saw my Fulbright ID, her attitude shifted – thank you, Fulbright name).
-Man, did it feel good to walk out of there with my new bank book and debit card.
+Man, did it feel good to walk out of there with my new bank book and debit card!

-Then today, I went with my neighbor Ruth to get a phone at the Seoul Global Center, where we had heard foreigners could get phones for free.
+THEN today, I went with my neighbor Ruth to get a phone at the Seoul Global Center, where we had heard foreigners could get phones for free.
 The woman said that the free phones were only for foreigners with student visas (unlike the woman at the bank, she had never heard of the Fulbright Program) and we would have to pay 30,000 Won for ours (about $30).
 That was a reasonable price for the new phone she was offering, but emboldened by my recent experiences, I said, “Well I’m studying at Seoul National University, so could I qualify as a student?”

-I feel so empowered – all those tears on Monday were worth it.
+All those tears on Monday were worth it.